Follow me on Twitter

 Current Courses (at NYU)

-POLSC-AD 156: Power and Politics in America (Fall 2012)
+POLSC-AD 156: Power and Politics in America (Fall 2012 through 2018)

 This course has as a central focus the political institutions of the United States and the effects of those institutions on policy outcomes.
 In the first half of the course, we explore the U.S. Constitution and the three branches of government: the Legislative Branch, the Executive Branch, and the Judicial Branch.
 In the second half of the course, we look at how public opinion and voting serve as mechanisms to connect national institutions with the preferences of voters.

-CORES-AD 26: Legitimacy (Fall 2012)
+CORES-AD 26: Legitimacy (Fall 2012 through 2018)

 What are the foundations of political legitimacy and to what extent do governments abide by them?
 In what ways does political legitimacy differ from other notions of legitimacy?
 In this course, we will explore these questions using both classical and contemporary accounts.
 For the first half of the course, we focus our attention on political systems in Medieval Europe, the Middle East, and Early Modern Europe.
 This is done through the lens of great thinkers, including Aquinas, Machiavelli, Hobbes, Locke, Rousseau, Montesquieu, Burke, and others, as well as a series of primary source documents.
 We then proceed to the “post-1789” world and discuss legitimacy in the context of democratic government.
 Topics covered include the role of legislators, issue representation, descriptive vs. substantive governance, and the ongoing debate between advocates of majoritarianism and those of proportionalism.